nsbno/cloud-tools/README.md

 # Configuration
 Configure using a file named `cloud-config.yml`.
 See this file from `booking` for an example: https://github.com/nsbno/booking/blob/master/terraform/test1/cloud-config.yml

+## Pagerduty API token
+Some of the Terraform-modules require access to the Pagerduty REST API.
+To copy the access token into your `envchain` namespace, run this command:

+`$ pass git pull && (pass show vy/pagerduty/apitoken | envchain -s aws PAGERDUTY_TOKEN)`

 ---
 The tools has borrowed a lot from: https://github.com/digipost/cloud-tools